Skip to the main content.

 The relevance of exit strategies for share schemes

 Exit-only option schemes can be exercised after an exit event.
-They can be combined with time or performance-based vesting schedules, too.
+They can be combined with time or performance-based vesting too.

 Exit events are defined in the option agreement and usually consist of: